danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 ## Inclusivity

 How do you bring new people into sessions?
 How do people learn about side meetings?
 About hallway conversations?

+## T-Shirts

+Many attendees value the t-shirts that are provided for each IETF.
+How is it possible to provide a t-shirt to attendees of a virtual meeting?
+Does this just get skipped for the meeting?
+Do they get mailed out (incurring another expense)?

 #  Technical Considerations